 - Grinding machines

-Many of these tools are controlled by CNC and are very expensive to replace or repair, aren't they?
-What would you do if your industrial and commercial machining machinery was out of order or damaged by a fire?
+Many of these tools are controlled by CNC and are very expensive to replace or repair.
+What would you do if your industrial and commercial machinery was out of order or damaged by a fire?

 Types of exposure that machinist shops need protection from:

-Property exposures: Your office, production plant, and storage warehouse are all risk.
-Potential ignition sources include your sparks from grinding or lathing, production machinery, electrical panels, and .
-This is why it is imperative to practice good house keeping routines.
-Think about all of the potential fire hazards like the greasy and oily rags that your machinists use to clean the machinery!
+Property exposures: Your office, production plant, and storage warehouse all face risks.
+Potential ignition sources include sparks from grinding or lathing, production machinery, and electrical panels.
+This is why it is imperative to practice good housekeeping routines.
+Think about all of the potential fire hazards, like the greasy and oily rags that your machinists use to clean the machinery!

 Equipment breakdown exposures: If your equipment and machinery isn't working, then you will miss deadlines and lose customers!
 Talk to your agent about investing in an equipment breakdown policy.

-Crime exposures: We encourage all of our clients to do back ground checks on all employees.
+Crime exposures: We encourage all of our clients to do background checks on all employees.
 Unfortunately, employee dishonesty is your biggest concern here.
 Temptation to steal high-tech parts or exotic metals can be a concern.
-We encourage having different employees to accept payments, disburse cash or balance bank statements.
-Finally we suggest monitored security systems and a video camera system.
+We encourage having different employees accept payments, disburse cash, and balance bank statements.
+Finally, we suggest monitored security systems and a video camera system.

 Inland marine exposures: